titouancreach/vuejs-redux/README.md

   - Not polluated `data` (you can use the power of the `functional component`)
   - Debuggable in the vue devtool browser extension.
   - Elegant JSX syntax
+  - I use this plugin daily (I fix issues as they open)

 # Install